AdaCore/gnatstudio/docs/users_guide/projects.rst

 A naming scheme needs to be duplicated in each of the project file that uses the corresponding source language.
 An alternative is to put the definition of the naming scheme in a configuration file (with the extension :file:`.cgpr`), and have GPS load this file on startup.
-The same config file can also be used with gprbuild for instance.
+The same configuration file can also be used with gprbuild for instance.
 In the context of GPS, for instance, you could create :file:`config.cgpr` with::